ParisNeo/Gpt4All-webui/README.md

 [Discord server](https://discord.gg/DZ4wsgg4)

+THIS APP WAS MOVED TO NOMIC-AI REPO [GPT4ALL-UI](https://github.com/nomic-ai/gpt4all-ui) Please check it out there for more up todate version.

 ## What is GPT4All

 GPT4All is a language model built by Nomic-AI, a company specializing in natural language processing.
 The app uses Nomic-AI's library to communicate with the GPT4All model, which runs locally on the user's PC.
 For more details about this project, head on to their [github repository](https://github.com/nomic-ai/gpt4all).
 You can also reald their [Technical report](https://s3.amazonaws.com/static.nomic.ai/gpt4all/2023_GPT4All_Technical_Report.pdf) for more information about the training process, the batabase etc.